yishuo/Boutique_en_Ligne/README.md

 <h1>Boutique en Ligne</h1>
-<p>This is my project in the third year at Telecom Saint-Etienne (Project Recherche Innovation & project Architecture N-tiers).
+<p>This is my project in the third year at Telecom Saint-Etienne (Project Innovation Research & Project N-tier Architecture).
 It was completed by two students within four months and integrates with <a href="https://en.wikipedia.org/wiki/Responsive_web_design">
 Responsive Web Design</a> and <a href="https://en.wikipedia.org/wiki/Semantic_Web">Semantic Web</a>.</p>
 <br/>